Should I Work Full or Part-Time as I Build My Business?

 You should also note that some business types aren’t well-suited to be built on the side while you work full-time.

 For example, if you want to open a restaurant or a shop and you can’t afford to hire help, it will be tough to attract customers if you’re open with extremely limited hours due to your job.

 It will be far easier to keep your full-time job if your business is performing a service remotely on a flexible schedule.
-Some examples include web development, graphic design, tutoring, or content writing.
+Some examples include web development, graphic design, virtual assistance, tutoring, or content writing.